pravot/SafePlay-Guardian/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement.
-Report a Code of Conduct violation by creating an issue with a "Code of Conduct" label.
+### Reporting a Violation

+If you believe someone is violating the Code of Conduct, we ask that you report it promptly so we can take appropriate action.
+You can report a violation by creating an issue in this repository.
+Please follow these steps:

+1. **Create an Issue**:
+   - Go to the "Issues" tab in this repository and click "New Issue."
+   - Select the appropriate issue template.

+2. **Title the Issue**:
+   - Use a clear and descriptive title, such as "Code of Conduct Violation Report."

+3. **Label the Issue**:
+   - Please select the label "Code of Conduct" to ensure the issue is flagged for attention.

+4. **Describe the Concern**:
+   - Provide as much detail as you are comfortable with regarding the incident.
+Include information on the nature of the violation, where it occurred, and any other relevant context.
+   - If you prefer, you can submit a brief report and wait for a maintainer to follow up with you privately.

 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines